ProjectPythia/pythia-foundations/appendix/glossary.md

 discussions
 : An optional feature of {term}`GitHub` repositories that allows for things like sharing project related announcements, gauging opinions through polls, hosting planning discussions, and Q&A.

+documentation
+: Software documentation is descriptive content (e.g., text, images, videos) that is either embedded in the software code or distributed alongside the corresponding software.

 Feature Branch Workflow
 : A collaborative development workflow where new development takes place on dedicated branches rather than the main branch.